Where to go pumpkin picking in Oxfordshire in 2025

 Pick your own Pumpkins at Millets Farm

 Millets Farm has been nurturing a large number of pumpkins in their fields this year, and now’s the perfect time for picking a pleasingly plump one.
-The pumpkin patches are open at weekends from 24 September and daily from 15 to 31 October 2022.
-The patch costs from £1.50 to £2.50 to enter, and then you pay for what you pick before leaving.
-Pumpkin prices vary depending on the size and variety of the pumpkins.
+The pumpkin patches are open at weekends from 27 September and daily between 18 and 31 October 2025.
+The patch costs from £1.50 to £3.50 to enter, and then you pay for what you pick before leaving.
+Pumpkin and squash prices vary depending on the size and variety.

-Put on your boots and head to the pumpkin picking event for 2022 at Hadsham Farm near Banbury.
+Put on your boots and head to the pop-up pumpkin picking event for 2025 at Hadsham Farm near Banbury.
 Collect a sledge and head to the pumpkin patch, where you can choose your perfect pumpkin.
-There are a variety of sizes which are priced between £3.00 and £10.00 each.
+There are a variety of sizes which are priced between £1.00 and £10.00 each.
 Take your pumpkin back to the barns, where you can collect a carving kit to transform your pumpkins.

 Pumpkin picking just beyond Oxfordshire